What Is Antabuse?

 Anyone who is ready to start taking Antabuse should wait at least 12 hours after the last drink and then keep taking it for as long as the doctor says.
 Someone who is recovering from the physical addiction to alcohol may decide to stop taking Antabuse because he or she feels better, but this can lead to relapse.
 Missing doses can also be dangerous, leading to an unplanned relapse.
 Users can experience the benefits of Antabuse for an additional week or two after taking the last dose.

 How Long Does Antabuse Stay in Your System?

 The amount of time a drug stays in the system can be measured with laboratory tests.
 Antabuse is absorbed slowly into the body, and it is eliminated just as slowly.
 It can take effect in just an hour or two.
 Only about 80% to 90% of the drug makes it into the system while the rest is eliminated without effect.

 As with many other drugs, Antabuse is metabolized in the liver and then excreted through the kidneys, where it can be detected with lab tests.
 A smaller amount of the metabolites are exhaled harmlessly as carbon disulfide.
 The half life is the time a drug takes to reduce to half its original amount within the body; the half life of Antabuse is between 60 and 120 hours, so about a fifth of the original drug can stay in the body for up to a week.

-Even after stopping the drug entirely, once the doctor says it's okay, there is normally enough of the drug left in the body to continue to experience a reaction to alcohol for up to two weeks.
-Anyone who has been taking Antabuse for an extended period of time should continue to be cautious for at least a few weeks after the treatment is stopped.
+Even after stopping the drug entirely, once the doctor says it’s okay, there is normally enough of the drug left in the body to continue to experience a reaction to alcohol for up to two weeks.
+Anyone who has been taking Antabuse for an extended period of time should continue to be aware of this for at least a few weeks after the treatment is stopped.